The Journalism Program: Why We Write

 Editorial Policies:

 The editor and writers at See Chicago Dance strive to present fair and equitable coverage of Chicago’s multifaceted dance community.
-The only requirement is listing your event on the SCD calendar, a free service.
-Artists needn't be SCD members, purchase advertisements or use SCD services to be covered by our critics.
+The only requirement is listing your event on the SCD calendar, a free service available to all See Chicago Dance members (membership is free!).
 We start to make decisions about our editorial calendar on the 10th of each month, so it is highly recommended you post your events at least 4-6 weeks ahead.
 Editorial assignments are made at the discretion of the editor and according to budgetary restrictions.
 Calendar listings do not guarantee coverage.

 Features, previews and reviews on our site provide commentary on a variety of dance disciplines, organizational sizes, neighborhoods and cultural backgrounds.
 The editor shall ensure balance and fairness in assignments as well as the tone and quality of publicized materials.
 Our main goal is educating, informing and inspiring our readers.